vanessacleary/vanessacleary-Ms1-2021/README.md

 **A Returning Visitor Goals:**
 *  As a returning visitor, I want to easily be reminded what Balance is about and how it works.
 *  As a returning visitor, I want to easily be able to register.
-*  As a returning visitor, I want to easily be able to contact Balance for any questions or queries I may have.
+*  As a returning visitor, I want to easily be able to contact Balance with any questions or queries I may have.
 *  As a returning user, I want to easily see testimonials.

 **A Member Returning Goals:**